4th Workshop on Representing and Manipulating Deformable Objects @ ICRA2024

 Deformable objects (DOs) are ubiquitous in human environments.
 From food, clothes, cables, to body tissues, DOs are present in personal households, industrial environments, agricultural settings, and hospital rooms, to mention a few.
 Despite the ease humans can reliably manipulate them, they still pose a major challenge for robotics.
 Specifically, we identify the following open questions within the research community: i) How can we feasibly represent the state of a deformable object? ii) How do we accurately model and simulate its complex and non-linear dynamics? iii) Which hardware tools and platforms are most suitable for grasping and manipulating them?
 In continuation of the workshops held at ICRA in 2021, 2022, and 2023, we aim to once again gather the community in pursuit of answers to these and further questions on DOs.
 Our goal is to facilitate connections among scientists across diverse subfields of robotics, such as perception, simulation, control, and mechanics, spanning various stages of their careers and operating within different professional environments, including academia, industry, and research centers.
 Additionally, we aim to focus on the tangible advancements made in the field since the first workshop edition in 2021.
 We believe that this analysis will help identify promising directions and ultimately pave the way for practical, real-world solutions.

-The workshop will be held in hybrid mode
+The workshop was held in hybrid mode

 Links: